-Cherry Hill Mortgage Investment Corporation is a public residential real estate finance company focused on acquiring, investing in and managing residential mortgage assets in the United States.
+Cherry Hill Mortgage Investment Corporation is a publicly traded residential real estate finance company focused on acquiring, investing in and managing residential mortgage assets in the United States.
 We were incorporated in Maryland on October 31, 2012, and we commenced operations on October 9, 2013 following the completion of our initial public offering ("IPO") and a concurrent private placement.
 Our common stock is listed and traded on the New York Stock Exchange under the symbol "CHMI."
-We are externally managed by Cherry Hill Mortgage Management, LLC, an SEC-registered investment adviser and an affiliate of Freedom Mortgage Corporation, or Freedom Mortgage ("Freedom Mortgage").
+We are externally managed by Cherry Hill Mortgage Management, LLC, an SEC-registered investment adviser and an affiliate of Freedom Mortgage Corporation, ("Freedom Mortgage").

 We operate so as to qualify to be taxed as a REIT under the Code.
 To qualify as a REIT, we must distribute annually to our stockholders an amount at least equal to 90% of our REIT taxable income, determined without regard to the deduction for dividends paid and excluding any net capital gain.
 We currently expect to distribute substantially all of our REIT taxable income to our stockholders.
 We will be subject to income tax on our taxable income that is not distributed and to an excise tax to the extent that certain percentages of our taxable income are not distributed by specified dates.
-Income as computed for purposes of the foregoing tax rules will not necessarily correspond to our income as determined for financial reporting purposes.
+Our TRS and CHMI Solutions, Inc. ("Solutions") are subject to regular corporate U.S. federal, state and local income taxes on their taxable income.

 Our principal objective is to generate attractive current yields and risk-adjusted total returns for our stockholders over the long term, primarily through dividend distributions and secondarily through capital appreciation.
-We intend to attain this objective by selectively constructing and actively managing a targeted portfolio of Excess MSRs, RMBS, prime mortgage loans and other cashflowing residential mortgage assets.
+We intend to attain this objective, subject to market conditions and availability and terms of financing, by selectively constructing and actively managing a targeted portfolio of Servicing Related Assets, RMBS, prime mortgage loans and other cashflowing residential mortgage assets.

 We operate our business through the following segments: (i) investments in Servicing Related Assets; and (ii) RMBS.
 For information regarding the segments in which we operate, see "Item 8.
-Consolidated Financial Statements and Supplementary Data- Note 3-Segment Reporting."
+Consolidated Financial Statements and Supplementary Data -Note 3-Segment Reporting."